xADDBx/OwlcatNuGetTemplates/README.md

 ## Requirements

-- [.NET SDK](https://dotnet.microsoft.com/en-us/download) Have .NET SDK 6 or newer installed.
+- Install .NET SDK via the cmd (windows command shell) with the command:
+  `winget install Microsoft.Dotnet.SDK.8`
 - The target game needs to be installed.
 The game must've been started once (for a Player.log file).
 - Kingmaker and Wrath: Have UnityModManager applied to the game.
 - For the sound templates you additionally need a compatible version of Wwise (Audiokinetic) installed.
 For Wrath, that's any `2019.2` version.